UnixHere/Dragging-text-Tkinter/README.md

 # Creator page:
 ![Creator](https://github.com/user-attachments/assets/ed566802-c1bd-4594-b579-6f34b048fd1a)
 1. Select the preset by that it is meant to select the positions created in the editor page.
-2. Select the databese by that it is meant to select a txt file with the names and seats like in the input.txt file.
+2. Select the databese by that it is meant to select a txt file with the names and seats like in the "input.txt" file.
    By adding the databese the pictures will be created.